 Senator Myron D. Jackson

-The son of Mrs. Bernice Peterson Jackson, retired Community Health Nurse, and the late Hugo D. Jackson, Businessman and Community Activist, he was raised in Hospital Ground, in the historic “Upstreet” Neighborhood of St. Thomas.
-His 34 years of public service personify the African proverb “Go back and fetch it” but the saying had been a guiding principle in his life long before he formally knew it.
-As a young teen, he made a name for himself when he and fellow students mounted a public campaign to preserve the architectural integrity of the historic blue bit sidewalks in the Charlotte Amalie Historic District.
-Prior to his graduation, he was mentored by master artist Charles “Carlito” Kean through the Commission on Youth's Public Arts Program.
+The son of Mrs. Bernice Peterson Jackson, a retired community health nurse, and the late Hugo D. Jackson, a businessman and community activist, he was raised in Hospital Ground, in the historic “Upstreet” Neighborhood of St. Thomas.
+His 30 plus years of public service personify the African proverb “Go back and fetch it” but the saying has been a guiding principle in his life long before he formally knew it.

 A graduate of Charlotte Amalie High School in 1975 and the Parsons School of Design in New York in 1979, Senator Jackson has remained active in civic organizations and in government, dedicating his life’s work to the protection of the cultural resources and heritage of the Territory.
 Following his graduation from college, Senator Jackson returned to his homeland and joined the Department of Conservation and Cultural Affairs and was recruited to the Planning Office which later became the Department of Planning and Natural Resources.
-He has served in a variety of capacities including Graphic Artist, Senior Planner, Cultural Advisor to Governor Alexander A. Farrelly, Director of the Virgin Islands State Historic Preservation Office and the Executive Director of the Virgin Islands Cultural Heritage Institute.
+He has served in a variety of capacities including graphic artist, senior planner, and cultural advisor to Governor Alexander A. Farrelly; director of the Virgin Islands State Historic Preservation Office; and the executive director of the Virgin Islands Cultural Heritage Institute.

-Member - COMMITTEE ON EDUCATION, YOUTH AND RECREATION
+Member - COMMITTEE ON EDUCATION AND WORKFORCE DEVELOPMENT